Results 1-3 of 3

 Geo.
 Naylor H.C. fecit.

-Geoffrey Chaucer, bearded and wearing a hood, with a pen case hanging from a ribbon around his neck.
-Geoffrey Chaucer (c.1343-1400), known as the Father of English literature, was an author, philosopher, alchemist and astronomer and maintained an active career in the civil service as a bureaucrat, courtier and diplomat.
-He was a crucial figure in developing the legitamacy of vernacular Middle English at a time when French and Latin dominanted England.
-He is remembered for his unfinished frame narrative 'The Canterbury Tales'.
+A very fine impression of this half-length portrait of Geoffrey Chaucer (c.1343-1400), bearded and wearing a hood, with a pen case hanging from a ribbon around his neck.
+Geoffrey Chaucer (c.1343-1400), a crucial figure in developing the legitimacy of vernacular Middle English at a time when French and Latin dominanted England, particularly with his unfinished frame narrative 'The Canterbury Tales'.
+The only known print by George Naylor.
 For a similar mezzotint of Chaucer but facing in the other direction see ref.
 24004.

 [Ref: 42001] £280.00